gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ## Enable Azure Sphere Device Development Debugging

+You will need the credentials for the Azure Sphere Tenant your device was claimed into.

+If you are using a lab device then lab mentor will provide you with the credentials.

 ### Login to your Azure Sphere Tenant

-You will need the Azure Sphere Tenant credentials.

-If this is a lab Azure Sphere then the lab mentor will provide you with the credentials.

 1. Start the **default Azure Sphere Tenant**
 	1. Press <kbd>Windows Key</kbd>, type **Azure Sphere**.